Chalcogenidotetrelate

 Chalcogenidotetrelates are chemical compounds containing a group 14 element, known as a tetrel, and a group 16 element, known as a chalcogen.
 The group 14 elements are carbon, silicon, germanium, tin, lead and flerovium.
 Flerovium compounds like this are unknown due to its short half-life.
 The group 16 elements are oxygen, sulfur, selenium, tellurium, polonium and livermorium.
 Livermorium compounds like this are unknown due to its short half-life.
 Chalcogenidotetrelates are a class of chalcogenidometalates.
-In chalcogenidotetrelates, the chalcogen atom is divalent, and the tetrel atom is tetravalent.
+In chalcogenidotetrelates, the chalcogen atom is normally divalent, and the tetrel atom is normally tetravalent.
 The chalcogen atom has one or two single bonds, or one double bond to tetrel atoms.
 The tetrel atom has one, two, three or four single bonds to chalcogen atoms, or one double bond plus one or two single bonds to chalcogen atoms.
 The tetrel atom would normally have four bonds in a +4 oxidation state.
 Carbon differs significantly from the other elements in seldom having four single bonds to chalcogens, and so has few compounds in this class such as orthocarbonates.